 I purchased a Foodsaver in 2011 after finally being convinced to buy it by a friend who said it was the only small appliance she still used daily after owning it for more than a year.
 Finally, I took the leap and bought one.
 It turns out, I absolutely agree- I’d never have a kitchen without one, now.
 My Foodsaver just turned 5 years old and still works great.

 There are many helpful reviews on this product, so I won’t go over the pros and cons, but here are a few tricks I’ve picked up through a couple years of playing with it:

 2. Pickle or marinade in minutes not hours.
 With the Mason Jar sealing attachment (see #4) you can seal liquids without making a mess.
-When the Foodsaver draws air out of your jar, it also forces liquid into whatever porous item is in the jar with the liquid- like meat, cucumbers, or any other items that requires pickling or marinating and fits in a mason jar.
+When the Foodsaver draws air out of your jar, it also forces liquid into whatever porous item is in the jar with the liquid-like meat, cucumbers, or any other items that require pickling or marinating and fits in a mason jar.
 Instead of an overnight process, marinating and pickling can happen in a few minutes (To get a full marinade quickly, I’ll typically seal and then unseal a jar a few times in a row)

 3. Compress non-food Items for Travel.
-Think of foodsaver bags like mini space-saver bags!
-When traveling internationally I vacuum seal things take a lot of space and may not be used on the trip in order to make space in my suitcase (i.e. a light jacket on a summer trip or a swimsuit on a trip to a cold climate, etc- my swimsuit shrinks to the size of an iphone!)
-If you don’t expect to have your period during your trip but want to be prepared in case you do, smash your pads and tampons with the foodsaver- when the seal of the bag is broken they will return to normal size and work fine.
+Think of Foodsaver bags like mini space-saver bags!
+When traveling internationally I vacuum seal things that take a lot of space and may not be used on the trip in order to make space in my suitcase (i.e. a light jacket on a summer trip or a swimsuit on a trip to a cold climate, etc- my swimsuit shrinks to the size of an iphone!)
+If you don’t expect to have your period during your trip but want to be prepared in case you do, smash your pads and tampons with the Foodsaver- when the seal of the bag is broken they will return to normal size and work fine.